CatTanker/cnc_map_tool_guide/docs/modern_editors.md

 Author: Rampastring + Contributors  <br />
 Description: The World Altering Editor (WAE) is an open source replacement to the traditional editors. unlike the originals, it is built using a modern code base, and as a result of being open source it does not require the use of dll injection to improve.
 Formerly known as the DTA Scenario Editor, as it was built for [Dawn of the Tiberium Age](https://www.moddb.com/mods/the-dawn-of-the-tiberium-age), it has since been growing in compatability for TS/YR.
- A release for TSClient and Vanilla YR both available on the the releases page.
-As of v0.9.6 the editor now has a voxel renderer, meaning that the editor can effectively replace FA2 for all quality PCs using win7 or later, although it is arguably still behind in a few areas.
-As of version 1.0, the editor will require dotnet runtime 8, and is only built for Windows, although running it through modern wine solutions are an option for linux.

-I **highly** recommend trying this editor out, as it contains a lot of new features that would be out of scope for FA2/FS.
-Check the [releases page](https://github.com/CnCNet/WorldAlteringEditor) for an up-to-date YR and TSClient build.
-The releases page also includes a full changelog, which at the moment is the most comprehensive list of features.
+A release for [TS Client](https://www.moddb.com/mods/tiberian-sun-client) and  YR both available on the the releases page.

+The editor requires the latest dotnet desktop runtime to operate, and has heightened requirements, but does have a lot of major benefits (listed below).

 | Topic | Source + Link |
 | ------------ | ------------- |
 | World Altering Editor | [Github - Main Page](https://github.com/CnCNet/WorldAlteringEditor) |
 | World Altering Editor | [Github - Releases](https://github.com/CnCNet/WorldAlteringEditor/releases) |
 | Mod Haven Channel | [Discord](https://discord.gg/k4SVuMm) |

+Videos demonstating older versions of WAE:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/jIcr3nCqx7M?si=sHyZGT08GEpVWEnU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>